MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/referencesevents-object-vba-add-in-object-model.md

 ## Remarks

-The  **ReferencesEvents** object is the source of events that occur when a reference is added to or removed from a[project](../../Glossary/vbe-glossary.md#project).
+The  **ReferencesEvents** object is the source of events that occur when a reference is added to or removed from a [project](../../Glossary/vbe-glossary.md#project).
 The ItemAdded event is triggered after a reference is added to a project.
 The ItemRemoved event is triggered after a reference is removed from a project.